jakebirkes/JS-Tricks/js_functions.md

 ## `storeEndpoint()`

-Using `storeEndpoint(url, name)` to request the enpoint and storing it with a unique name given along with the url.
+Using `storeEndpoint(url, name)` to request the endpoint and storing it with a unique name given along with the url.
 It requires the endpoint url, and the variable name you wish to give it.

 This also stored the endpoint url as `nameEndpoint.src_url` so you can quickly associate where this endpoint was fetched from.
 This stored url remains outside of the fetched endpoint as well.